pwintz/pwintz.github.io/_publications/wintz-optimal-2020.md

 ---
 layout: publication
 title: >
-    Optimal control of a noncircular wheel
+    Optimal Control of A Noncircular Wheel
 authors: Paul Wintz
-publication: UCSC Masters Thesis in Applied Mathematics
+publication: UCSC Masters Thesis
 year: 2020
 abstract: >
     A model is developed of a non-circular wheel rolling on a road and colliding with